KingRyuShin/pxrp_vip/README.md

-This has been approved by Ianthanum on the official Discord of FiveM on 09/23/2019 https://imgur.com/60V51Lr
+This has been approved by Ianthanum on the official Discord of FiveM on 09/23/2019 as long as you don't make any profit and using a built-in commerce, this can help you pay for your server hosting etc. https://imgur.com/60V51Lr

 You are allowed to modify this script to your liking but must give credit, enjoy.